radiantearth/stac-spec/item-spec/item-spec.md

 ### Properties Object

 The Properties object adds additional metadata to the GeoJSON Object.
 Basically, each entry is a key-value pair.
-The values SHOULD never be an array or object to avoid GIS systems rendering them.
+The values SHOULD not be an array or object to avoid GIS systems mis-rendering them.
 Metadata that require an object or array SHOULD be placed a level up, directly in the GeoJSON/STAC Item object.
 Additional fields can be introduced through extensions.
 It is generally allowed to add custom fields.